defgsus/magic-pen/README.md

 and request processing of the prompts multiple times at once.
 All jobs run in parallel ;-)

 It's possible to quickly delete (`D`) or rate images (`0` to `5`) and filter the list for specific ratings.

+The `prompt` and the rating is stored in separate `json` files along with each image.